simonebortolin/Bubble-Picker/README.md

 To get all selected items use `picker.selectedItems` variable in Kotlin or `picker.getSelectedItems()` method in Java.

 For more usage examples please review the sample app

-## Changelog

-### Version: 0.2.4

-* Added a possibility to setup the `BubblePicker` using `BubblePickerAdapter`

-### Version: 0.2.3

-* Fixed black textures issue on some devices

-### Version: 0.2.1

-* `BubblePicker.centerImmediately` veriable added, so it's possible to place the bubbles in the center of the view immediately

-### Version: 0.2

-* `icon` parameter added to place an image on a bubble along with the title
-* `iconOnTop` parameter added to control position of the icon on a bubble
-* `textSize` parameter added
-* `BubblePicker.bubbleSize` variable now can be changed from 1 to 100

 ## Known iOS versions of the animation